cappah78/sdlgame/README.md

 - More Lua bindings between c++/lua (to script things like controls and interactions)
 - Higher detail Ambient Occlusion like Cube World, sampling from a larger radius.
 - Chunk saving/loading
-- Scriptable triggers for block updates
+- More efficient block update system

 <b> Done: </b>